-The AICPA wants to bring to your attention the challenges CPAs and firms are facing with the upcoming filing deadline.
+The AICPA notes the challenges CPAs and firms are facing with the upcoming filing deadline.
 Some CPAs (and other organizations – COST, TEI and FTA) have suggested guidance is needed for penalty and filing relief for 2018 state tax returns.
 Impacted state CPA societies may want to consider working with their tax authority to adopt the attached draft guidance.
 The AICPA supports this effort and wanted to share this draft guidance with you as a resource.
 It would provide an additional month for filing extended state tax returns for 2018 returns only.
 This guidance would not impact the tax payment deadline, and therefore, would not impact state revenue.

 The reason CPAs are seeking relief is because continued implementation of the Tax Cuts and Jobs Act (TCJA) is still in process.
 The late, and potential lack of, guidance from state authorities has resulted in added compliance complexities for 2018 tax returns.
 Once the federal return is filed, additional time is needed to consider and calculate state allocation and apportionment issues before the taxpayer can file the state tax return.
 If filing relief is not provided, taxpayers may need to file 2018 returns based on estimates and then file amended returns.
 State tax authorities would need to process multiple returns for these taxpayers.